 Yes.
 Always ask.
 Offer to review the final draft with them.
 If they prefer anonymity, describe the customer with enough detail to create credibility.
 Industry, company size, city, or typical job scope can supply context.
 Do not reveal anything they would regret later.

 No. A clean chart, a few labeled images, and a short clip can carry the message.
-If your work has a visual component, a before after slider is gold.
+If your work has a visual component, a before-and-after slider is gold.
 If your work is more analytical, a simple chart with a clear caption will do the job.

 Make it helpful.
 Cite real data.
-Name partners and give them a ready to share blurb.
+Name partners and give them a ready-to-share blurb.
 Pitch niche blogs with a unique angle that fits their readers.
 Share short clips on social that point back to your story.
 If your study is useful, links will follow.
-Our guide on how backlinks boost local SEO breaks this down further.

 Outreach and distribution playbook

 Build a short list of local partners or community groups that care about the topic.
 If your study features a nonprofit, a chamber, or a vendor, they will often share your story.
 You can take this further by joining a community project and then writing about the impact.
-Read more about this simple flywheel in our piece on local sponsorships.
 Trust grows when you show up for real people in your city.
-Your story gets better too.
+Your story gets better, too.

 Last tip.
 Add a short FAQ block at the end of your study page.
 Keep answers tight.
-Voice search pulls from clean Q and A style content.
+Voice search pulls from clean Q&A-style content.
 You do not need a thousand questions.
 Just answer the ones your buyer will ask out loud.

 Author and proof signals